dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 ### icrc37_approve_tokens

-Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method (and also the owner principal of the tokens that are subject to approval) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens must be held on and can be transferred out from).
-Note that the `from_subaccount` parameter needs to be explicitly specified because accounts are a primary concept in this standard and thereby the `from_subaccount` needs to be specified as part of the account that holds the token.
+Entitles a `spender`, specified through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method (and also the owner principal of the tokens that are subject to approval) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens must be held on and can be transferred out from).
+The `from_subaccount` being `null` refers to the default subaccount.
+Note that the `from_subaccount` parameter needs to be specified because accounts are a primary concept in this standard and thereby the `from_subaccount` needs to be specified as part of the account that holds the token.
 The `expires_at` value specifies the expiration date of the approval.
 The method has batch semantics and allows for submitting a batch of such token-level approvals with a single invocation.

 The method response comprises a vector of optional elements, one per request element.
 The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
 Each response item contains either an `Ok` variant containing the transaction index of the token-level approval in the success case or an `Err` variant in the error case.
 A `null` element in the response indicates that the corresponding request element has not been processed.